Profile

 Subject Requirements

-Mechanical engineering is a broad field that involves the design, analysis, manufacture, and maintenance of mechanical systems.
-This career path often involves working in industries such as automotive, aerospace, energy, and manufacturing.
-Mechanical engineers use principles of physics and mathematics to solve problems and create efficient solutions.
+Mechanical engineering is a broad field of engineering that involves the design, construction, and use of machines.
+As a mechanical engineer, you will apply principles of engineering, physics, and materials science for the analysis, design, manufacturing, and maintenance of mechanical systems.
+This career path offers a wide range of opportunities in various industries such as automotive, aerospace, energy, and manufacturing.

 Required Subjects

-To pursue a career in Mechanical Engineering in South Africa, you need to take the following subjects in Grade 10:
+To pursue a career in mechanical engineering in South Africa, you must take the following subjects in Grade 10:

 1. Mathematics (not Mathematical Literacy)